Find Cheap Health Insurance Quotes in Georgia

 Number of counties

-In contrast, Bronze and Catastrophic health insurance policies have the cheapest premiums, but the highest cost-sharing features.
-For young, healthy shoppers who don't expect to use their medical coverage throughout the year, these policies offer the lowest cost.
+In contrast, Bronze and Catastrophic health insurance policies often have the cheapest premiums but the highest cost-sharing features.
+For young, healthy shoppers who don't expect to use their medical coverage throughout the year, these policies may offer the lowest cost.
 But we only recommend them if you can cover the out-of-pocket costs following an emergency.
+Also, keep in mind that Catastrophic plans are not eligible for premium tax credits.

 Silver health plans are a good middle ground if you expect to have moderate health care expenses, as they balance affordable rates and cost sharing.
 Silver policies are also likely to be the best cheap coverage if you have a low-income household, as these health plans qualify for cost-sharing subsidies.